 - a.
-All courses in Areas A, B, E and F of the traditional GE curriculum; and - b.
+All courses in Areas A, B, and E of the traditional GE curriculum; and - b.
 One course in Area C1 Arts and one course in Area C2 Humanities; and - c.
-One course in Area D.
+Two courses in Area D from two different disciplines.